carlywilk/capstone/README.md

 ## Overview
 Queer Health Hub is a resource for those part of the 2SLGBTQIA++ community to access information, healthcare, and community within their city.
-Starting with the city of Toronto, the app will pin locations, queer friendly and safe establishments at which individuals can access healthcare and health-related information.
+Starting with the city of Toronto, the app will pin locations, queer friendly and safe establishments, at which individuals can access healthcare and health-related information.

 ### Problem
 Getting access to quality, safe healthcare as a queer person is very hard to do.
 Oftentimes recommendations are word of mouth, requiring individuals to be active within their circles or know the right people in order to get the care they require.
 In order to increase healthcare access for those part of the 2SLGBTQIA++ community, I am creating this app as a hub for all things healthcare related.
 Information regarding resources, procedures, providers, and locations will be centralized into one spot for the user to browse freely.